How long does it take to ship a car?

 Other factors that affect pick-up window time are road and weather conditions, as well as traffic.
 Based on your exact pick-up location, road, weather and traffic conditions could slow down the process.
 Such factors are unpredictable and that is why we always emphasize that pick-up date and time are estimates.
 Road construction or closures, bad weather or unexpected traffic jams could prevent the truck driver from reaching your pick-up location at the appointed date or time.

 Another rare factor that could affect pick-up date and time is possible truck failures.
 Failures to the driving train do not happen often but are not excluded.
-Most of the auto transport carriers in the country are older models and break-downs are possible.

 Delivery window time